EN

 14. After the Boer War the ANC wanted to ...

-a) act as a representative of Africans
+b) act as a representative of Africans

-c) obtain the right to vote for Africans
+c) gain the ownership rights for Africans

-d) gain the ownership rights for Africans
+d) obtain the right to vote for Africans

 15. The ANC was banned because it ...